The-Politico/chartwerk-editor/docs/template-basics.md

 ```

 The above code will now work regardless of which chart size is active.

-Simple!
+(Switching the `chartwerk.ui.size` property is also how Chartwerk's backend bakes out each chart size, so it's important your template's code responds to it.)

 #### Working with the helper object